 The Peace Corps does not provide financial support to fellows.
 However, the Peace Corps gives Volunteers a $275 readjustment allowance for each month of completed service, which can be spent as the Volunteer chooses.

 Does Peace Corps require a specific dollar amount of financial aid be provided to Fellows?

 No, the Peace Corps does not require a specific dollar amount or percentage of tuition reduction/remission be provided to fellows; exact amounts are determined by the school.
 The Peace Corps recommends a four-step approach to decide the appropriate level and type of support for your school:

 1) Determine the total cost of attendance, including non-academic costs.

 2) Determine the amount of financial aid that will make your school

-3) Determine the baseline amount of financial aid that you can provide
+3) Determine the baseline amount of financial support that you can provide

-to each of the optimum number of Fellows that you would like to enroll
+to each of the optimum number of fellows you would like to enroll

 in any given year.